 What are the rules for colons in academic writing?

-This is the second of three lessons about Colons and Semicolons.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Colons and Semicolons.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Focus specifically on using colons in English